rjkviegas/skills-workshops/ruby-fundamentals/class-syntax/README.md

 * Have two classes:
  * `Todo`
    * Has two methods:
      * `initialize`: Creates a new todo object.
-Takes a string as a parameter and stores it on the todo object.
+Takes a description as a parameter and stores it on the todo object.
-     * `text`: Takes no parameters.
-Returns the string that was stored when the todo object was created.
+     * `description`: Takes no parameters.
+Returns the description that was stored when the todo was created.
  * `TodoList`
    * Has three methods:
      * `initialize`: Creates a new todo list object.
 Takes no parameters.